rhysjj111/invoice_dashboard_cont./README.md

 - I got the idea of using slugs for easier to understand URLs from a tutorial on how to build an invoice platform, on [Youtube](https://www.youtube.com/watch?v=KU_taqbG00U&t=8159s).
 - I used the walkthrough for Boutique Ado for many things in the project.
 Maybe most notably was to help with the invoice model, using a function and signal to calculate the grand total depending on whether parts or labour are edited in the database.
 - An article by [geeksforgeeks](https://www.geeksforgeeks.org/how-to-perform-a-real-time-search-and-filter-on-a-html-table/) gave me the jQuery needed to filter a list of values while the user types.
 I coupled this code with an article from [Stack Overflow](https://stackoverflow.com/questions/9127498/how-to-perform-a-real-time-search-and-filter-on-a-html-table) which gave a function to 'debounce' which gives a delay of typing, which is much better user experience than using built in time delay function.
+- I used the [Django Crispy forms](https://crispy-forms-foundation.readthedocs.io/en/latest/index.html) documentation a lot when constructing forms.